 - Nylon webbing : Search ebay for

 Black 10 Yards Nylon Heavy Webbing Strap 1 inch.
 This should return a number of sellers that will ship direct from China.
-I got mine from the seller lwf_1963 for $6.50 with free shipping.
-You can search that specific seller's listing of nylon webbing with this advanced search.
-If you can't find any from that specific seller just use the search terms and look for a cheap and trustworthy Chinese seller.
+I got mine for $6.50 with free shipping.
+Look for a cheap and trustworthy Chinese seller.
 The requirements are that the webbing be 1 inch wide or greater and that it's a long enough roll to produce the number of straps that you need.
 Each strap is about 9" long, each bookshelf takes 2 straps so 10 yards will make straps for 20 bookshelves.

 - Grommets : Search ebay for

 #1 Grommets Solid Brass 5/16" 100 Pack.
 I got mine from a seller that doesn't appear to carry these anymore for $10.99 with free shipping.
 Specifically I got Tandy Leather brand grommets product number 1285-11.
 The requirements are that the grommets are #1 5/16" grommets, where 5/16" is the inner diameter and that it be a pack of enough grommets to do the number of bookshelves that you need.
 Each strap uses 3 grommets, each bookshelf uses 2 straps for a total of 6 grommets per bookshelf.
 A pack of 100 grommets will do 16 bookshelves.